- See a full list of publications

 - Explore connections, collaborators, related work and more

-Matthew joined the University of York Management School in 2015, having previously held an academic position at Durham University.
+Matthew joined the School for Business and Society in 2015, having previously held an academic position at Durham University.
 He holds a PhD from the University of Oxford in Modern British History and an MA from the University of Sheffield.
 He successfully completed his Postgraduate Certificate in Academic Practice in 2018 and is a Fellow of the Higher Education Academy.
 Matthew is also a member of the British Academy of Management and the Association of Business Historians.

 Matthew currently teaches on various modules relating to Strategic Management, and has extensive experience mentoring undergraduate and postgraduate researchers.

 Director of Postgraduate Programmes for the January cohort

 Matthew is a Management and Business Historian whose research covers a broad range of topics

 related to the evolution of management and business practices in contemporary Britain.
 His current